-Mike Radford transported two of the new tanks to specially permitted areas in Heber-Overgaard area of the ASNF for the Heber Wild Horse Freedom Alliance (HWHFA) to use.
+Mike Radford transported two of the new tanks to specially permitted areas in the Black Mesa Ranger District of the ASNF.

-In the Lakeside Ranger District of ASNF EqWBR and our private citizen partners Leslie and Dennis have committed to provide all the water for the wild horses in the Show Low area of the forest so we purchased two more troughs to increase capacity for the horses and other wild animals drinking this life saving water.
-We have contracted Lynn at White Mountain Water Haulers to fill our troughs every five days or more if needed.
+In the Lakeside Ranger District of ASNF, EqWBR and our private citizen partners Leslie, Dennis and others have committed to provide all the water for the wild horses in the Show Low area of the forest so we purchased two more troughs to increase capacity for the horses and other wild animals drinking this life saving water.
+We have contracted Lynn Pace at White Mountain Water Haulers to fill our troughs every five days or more if needed.

 (game cameras capturing horses drinking out of the troughs)

 Since mid-May there have been 9 people permitted to enter the areas of the forest closed to the public because of the extreme drought.
-The volunteers monitor the troughs and fill water, those in the HWHFA area are using their own vehicles and water tanks to make numerous trips daily to keep the water troughs full.
+The volunteers monitor the troughs and fill water, those in the Black Mesa Ranger district are using their own vehicles and water tanks to make numerous trips daily to keep the water troughs full.

-After speaking with Nancy Champman, who is doing a fundraiser in lieu of birthday presents to help cover the costs of the troughs purchased last week, It was an easy decision to take the unexpected $600 that was returned to us and split it between those permitted volunteers who have been hauling water for HWHFA near Heber-Overgaard which includes 6 of our loaned troughs.
+After speaking with Nancy Champman, who is doing a fundraiser in lieu of birthday presents to help cover the costs of the troughs purchased last week, It was an easy decision to take the unexpected $600 that was returned to us and split the funds between those permitted volunteers who have been hauling water near Heber-Overgaard which includes 6 of our loaned troughs.
 (Our project partners Leslie and Dennis declined funds for fuel.)

 To have a huge and caring company recognize the need and our efforts is TRULY AMAZING.
 We simply cant thank Lexie Gamble and Tractor Supply Co enough for going the extra mile to help this urgent situation.
 There local stores, Show Low and Hollbrook, AZ, have been very supportive too.
 Also Amanda Bodkin at A Home For Every Horse.